-Students who decide to change programs of study must schedule a conference with their faculty advisor.
-Upon agreement that the change is warranted, the student will be advised to meet with the Director of Enrollment Services in Student Services where he/she will be given the name of his/her new advisor and advised to submit a Curriculum/Program Change Form to the Registrar.
-A Curriculum/Program Change Form must be submitted to and approved by the Director of Enrollment Services and processed by either the Registrar or Administrative Assistant or Director of Enrollment Services to deem the change official.
+Students who decide to change their program of study must schedule a conference with their faculty advisor.
+Upon agreement that the change is warranted, the student will be advised to meet with the Director of Admissions in Student Affairs where he/she will be given the name of his/her new advisor and advised to submit a Curriculum/Program Change Form to the Registrar.
+A Curriculum/Program Change Form must be submitted to and approved by the Director of Admissions and processed by either the Registrar or Director of Admissions to deem the change official.